 - Joel Wit - Senior Fellow at Henry L Stimpson Center in Washington DC, founder of the website 38 North and a former U.S. diplomat - @Joel_Wit38

 - Selig Harrison - Center for International Policy

 - Al Carnesale - Expert on US foreign policy and international security

-- David Sanger - National Security Correspondent for the New York Times - @SangerNYT
+- David Sanger - Chief Washington correspondent, New York Times - @SangerNYT